DevOpsGp4/DevOps4/use-cases/use-case(N).md

 ### Trigger

-1. A request for world population information is sent to Stakeholder.
+1. A request for world population information will be sent to Stakeholder.

 ## MAIN SUCCESS SCENARIO